alibaba/GraphScope/docs/flex/interactive/getting_started.md

         print(record)
 ```

-#### Call the Stored Procedure via Neo4j Ecosystem
+### Call the Stored Procedure via Neo4j Ecosystem

 You can also call the stored procedure via neo4j-native tools, like `cypher-shell`, `neo4j-driver`.
-For example, calling procedure via cypher-shell
+Please refer to [this document](../../interactive_engine/neo4j/cypher_sdk) for connecting to cypher service.

 ```bash
 ./cypher-shell -a ${INTERACTIVE_CYPHER_ENDPOINT}